 She welcomes applications from prospective PhD students on any of these areas and related topics, and is especially interested in supervising projects on masculinity, Victorian fiction, children's literature, neo-Victorian writing, ageing, and material culture.

-Alice's teaches on literature from 1789-1914, as well as on children's literature, age/ing studies, and print culture.
+Alice's is English Programme Leader, and teaches on literature from 1789-1914, as well as on children's literature, age/ing studies, and print culture.